ergonode/docs/docs/backend/cookbook/new_channel.md

 }
 ```

 And the builder to it.
-Who should extend Implements `Ergonode\Channel\Application\Provider\CreateChannelCommandBuilderInterface`
+Which should implements `Ergonode\Channel\Application\Provider\CreateChannelCommandBuilderInterface`
 ```php
 use Ergonode\Channel\Application\Provider\CreateChannelCommandBuilderInterface;